Display Bilingual:

 I feel faint, a certain something

-"Come to the office," a manly tone
+"Come to my office," a manly tone

 I arm myself with pencil and paper

-For a note, for a date
+For a note, for an appointment

 For a compliment, what should I do?